alwaysaditi/21_Days_Aditi_Paretkar/README.md

 Day 2: started learning data science from youtube videos(from scratch)

 Day 3: continue learning data science from edureka's youtube videos.
 Revised python for DS.

+Day 4 : started and revised basics of Numpy